 - Bone and soft-tissue injuries.
 The extremities may be seriously harmed in a motorcycle accident, and issues like lacerations, bruises, broken bones, and soft tissue injuries to the arms and legs are all common.
 In the most severe of cases, a limb may be so badly damaged that amputation is necessary.

 - Road rash and burn injuries.
 When a motorcyclist is involved in a crash, they may be thrown from their bike, and could skid along the ground a notable distance before coming to a halt.
 The combination of speed, heat, and the skin being dragged against the ground can lead to serious road rash and road burn injuries.

 Other common injury types include internal injuries, psychological trauma, joint damage, and injuries to the neck and back.

-Talk to a Massachusetts Motorcycle Accident Attorney Now
+Talk to One of Our Motorcycle Accident Attorneys

 We know how much is on the line and how important working with a skilled attorney may be for the outcome of your claim.